CFLIT: Coexisting Federated Learning and Information Transfer: Online Subcarrier Allocation for CFLIT

 \subsection{Threshold-Based Online Subcarrier Allocation}

 As discussed in Section III, our analysis of FL convergence does not rely on the instantaneous CSI of FL devices.
 Moreover, the channel coefficients of FL devices are independent of those of IT devices.
 Therefore, the convergence analysis in Section III is applicable to arbitrary subcarrier allocation.
-With the optimized $\{T, \tau, p_{k, \Phi_{t}[i]}, c_t[i]\}$, the FL convergence requirement in \eqref{cons_2} can be satisfied by ensuring that the number of allocated subcarriers for over-the-air FL is sufficiently large to complete $T^*$ rounds of model aggregation.
-Accordingly, Problem (P1) is simplified as: { }
+With the optimized $\{T, \tau, p_{k, \Phi_{t}[i]}, c_t[i]\}$, the FL convergence requirement in \eqref{cons_1} can be satisfied by ensuring that the number of allocated subcarriers for over-the-air FL is sufficiently large to complete $T^*$ rounds of model aggregation.
+Accordingly, Problem (P1) is simplified as:

 We note that the subcarrier allocation is independent of the channel coefficients of FL devices $\{h_{k, m, s}\}$, as implied by \eqref{P2_obj} and \eqref{cons2_2}.
-Intuitively, once the CSI of the entire time horizon is available, we can simply obtain the offline optimal solution to Problem (P2).
-Specifically, we can pick the best $MS - dT^*$ subcarriers across the $S$ symbol durations and assign each of them to the IT device with the best channel condition for rate maximization.
+When the CSI of the entire time horizon is available, a simple offline solution to (P2) follows.
+Denote the highest channel gain among all the IT devices on the $m$-th subcarrier of the $s$-th OFDM symbol by $\bar{g}_{m, s}$ as

+The optimal subcarrier allocation decision $\{b_{n, m, s}, o_{m,s}\}$ is given by sorting $MS$ channel gains $\bar g_{m,s}$ in the descending order and assigning the top $MS-dT^*$ subcarriers to IT and the last $dT^*$ to over-the-air FL.
+Meanwhile, for any $o_{m,s}=0$, the subcarrier is assigned to the IT device with the highest channel gain.
 In practice, however, such CSI is unavailable in advance.
 This makes it difficult to exactly find these globally best subcarriers in each symbol duration.
 In the following, we propose a threshold-based online subcarrier allocation algorithm that only requires the current CSI to mimic the offline optimal solution.